 A Cost Segregation Engagement will methodically review property, plant and equipment, and properly reclassify real property (e.g., property that is generally depreciated for tax return purposes over a period of either 27.5 or 39 years) into personal property (e.g., property that is generally depreciated for tax return purposes over a period of either 3, 5, 7 or 15 years) by reviewing all of the structural components within the building structure (e.g., exterior walls, roof, windows, doors, etc.) and the building systems (e.g., lighting, HVAC, plumbing, electrical, escalators, elevators, fire protection and alarm systems, security systems, gas distribution systems, etc.).

-In general, floor plans and blueprints are meticulously reviewed and site inspections are conducted to review the building envelope as part of a Cost Segregation engagement to ensure sustainable assessments for tax return filing positions per Circular 230.
+In general, floor plans and blueprints are meticulously reviewed.
+Site inspections are conducted to review the building envelope as part of a Cost Segregation engagement to ensure sustainable assessments for tax return filing positions per Circular 230.

 In contrast, a Construction Tax Planning Engagement utilizes a proactive Pre-Design Phase approach to identifying additional tax savings related to new and/or planned construction projects whether in connection to constructing a new building, adding a new wing to an existing building, or merely renovating a single floor within an existing building.

-In addition, Form 3115 is never filed, as Construction Tax Planning is proactive and not reactive.
-Noting, there is no need to reclassify asset classifications as all of the structural components of the building envelope are properly classified when they are initially placed into service on a timely filed tax return.
+Besides, Form 3115 is never filed, as Construction Tax Planning is proactive and not reactive.
+Noting, there is no need to reclassify asset classifications as all of the building envelope’s structural components are properly classified when they are initially placed into service on a timely filed tax return.

 Finally, and as applicable, by combining Cost Segregation analysis with both the principles of Construction Tax Planning and Abandonment Deduction Planning per the Final Treasury Regulations governing Tangible Property (e.g., the retirement or abandonment of structural components within the building envelope before they have been fully depreciated over their asset class life for tax return purposes), you can optimize the true value of a comprehensive fixed asset analysis.